 - ReplicationManager ceases to obtain the periodic heart-beat beacon from the HostMonitor running on the node that fails.
-When the ReplicationManager fails to receive 3 consecutive heart-beats from the same node, it declares node failure and informs the FaultCorrelation-Manager. - The component that invoked the remote method call on the component running on failed node, waits till the method call returns.
+When the ReplicationManager fails to receive three consecutive heart-beats from the same node, it declares node failure and informs the FaultCorrelationManager. - The component that invoked the remote method call on the component running on failed node, waits till the method call returns.
 In fact, the method call never returns because all the outgoing TCP traffic is dropped at the failed node.
 The client will remain blocked till the remote method call returns from the head component if the node hosting that component fails.

-Analysis of results.
-In case of the tail node failure, the client perceived fail over latency was identical to that of Figure 13 since FaultCorrelationManager begins shutting down the primary failover unit as soon as it receives a failure notification from the ReplicationManager.
+Analysis of results: In case of the tail node failure, the client perceived failover latency was identical to that of Fig. 13 since Fault-CorrelationManager begins shutting down the primary failover unit as soon as it receives a failure notification from the ReplicationManager.
 The head component the client is talking to is also shutdown by D&C services and subsequently, the client fails over to its next available failover unit.

-In the case of head node failure, however, we observed that client perceived fail over latency is much higher than before, although FaultCorrelationManager shuts the failover unit down.
-In fact, it is bounded by TCP's retry timeout, which is at least 100 seconds as specified in RFC 1122 [19].
-We verified this result by modifying the default value, 15, of tcp_retries2 variable of kernel's IPv4 module using ipsysctl utility.
-When the value of tcp_retries2 variable was low, the client TCP connection times out much earlier.
+In the case of head node failure, however, we observed that client perceived failover latency is much higher than before, although FaultCorrelationManager shuts the failover unit down.
+In fact, it is bounded by TCP's retry timeout, which is at least 100 s as specified in RFC 1122 [19].
+We verified this result by modifying the default value, 15, of tcp\retries2 variable of kernel's IPv4 module using ipsysctl utility.
+When the value of tcp\retries2 variable was low, the client TCP connection times out much earlier.

-This experiment indicates that current CORFU's infrastructure requires enhancements, particularly in the RedirectionAgent, to force clients fail over in a timely fashion in the case of head processor failure.
+This experiment indicates that current CORFU's infrastructure requires enhancements, particularly in the RedirectionAgent, to force clients failover in a timely fashion in the case of head processor failure.
 In the following section we describe how we plan to improve client perceived latency and address other limitations.

 4.2.6.
-Summary of the Analysis
+Summary of the analysis

 The experiment results described above showcase several benefits of CORFU.
-Using a clientside fail over mechanism allows for short fail over latencies since communication with the central replication manager in the instant of a failure is avoided.
-This interaction with the Replication-Manager would be a bottleneck in performance of large-scale DRE systems.
+Using a client-side failover mechanism allows for short fail over latencies since communication with the central replication manager in the instant of a failure is avoided.
+This interaction with the ReplicationManager would be a bottleneck in performance of large-scale DRE systems.

-As shown by the first experiment, the client-side fail over latency is relatively small, being four milliseconds for the component variant.
+As shown by the first experiment, the client-side failover latency is relatively small, being 4 ms for the component variant.
 Having evaluated the benefits for CORFU concerning application development and system deployment we also needed to ensure that this does not drastically degrade performance and therefore render the solution unusable for DRE applications.
-As our experiment shows, client fail over in CORFU is comparable in performance and incurs only minimal overhead, having an average response time of four milliseconds.
+As our experiment shows, client failover in CORFU is comparable in performance and incurs only minimal overhead, having an average response time of 4 ms.

-Compared to the client fail over latency the failover unit shutdown latency of more than 200 milliseconds on average is relatively high.
+Compared to the client failover latency the failover unit shutdown latency of more than 200 ms on average is relatively high.
 The reason for this is partly to be found in the iterative way a deployment has to be shutdown based on the domain application and node application interfaces.
-Another source of high response times is the communication time between the different entities, such as the HostMonitors, the ReplicationManager and the FaultCorrelationManager.
+Another source of high response times is the communication time between the different entities, such as the HostMonitors, the ReplicationManager and the Fault-CorrelationManager.
 The internal reaction time of the FaultCorrelationManager to determine deployments that are affected by faults is already optimized through the use of hash maps with close to constant access times.

-Based on these sources of overhead, we envision the following four approaches to reduce the round-trip latency for failover unit shutdown and improve client perceived fail over latency:
+Based on these sources of overhead, we envision the following four approaches to reduce the round-trip latency for failover unit shutdown and improve client perceived failover latency: